francoisgeorgy/fretboard-api/README.md

         suffix: "",         // all other characteristics
         bass: "",           // for slash chords                                 --> is it possible to determine the bass automatically?
         inversion: 0,       // 0 for no inversion, 1 for first inversion, ...   --> is it possible to determine the inversion automatically?
-        root: 5,            // string number of the root note                   --> by default take the lowest pitched fretted string
+        root: 5,            // string number of the root note                   --> by default take the lowest pitched played string
         CAGED: "E",         // index of the pattern shape for this chord shape
         frets: "022100",    // X means string muted
         fingers: "032100"   // 0 means no finger on that string but the string should be played